swisskyrepo/PayloadsAllTheThings/XXE Injection/README.md

 ```

-## Exploiting XXE to perform a deny of service
+## Exploiting XXE to perform a denial of service

 :warning: : These attacks might kill the service or the server, do not use them on the production.